-Cape Town - The South African Reserve Bank (Sarb) is keeping the repo rate at 40-year lows of 5%, said governor Gill Marcus
+Cape Town - The South African Reserve Bank (Sarb) is keeping the repo rate at 40-year lows of 5%, said governor Gill Marcus on Thursday.

 The repo rate is the interest rate at which the Sarb lends money to commercial banks.